9-11 + 15

 To my surprise our electric power and our electronic connections to the outside world continued to operate.
 It did begin to get stuffy and hot, probably because the filters on the intakes for the air conditioning system on the roof became clogged with debris.
 We could see the reporting on cable news on our newsroom monitors.
 NBC had a camera across the Hudson in Jersey City and another on top of 30 Rockefeller Plaza, both giving a clear view of the destruction.

 For the rest of the day, in fact, the rest of the week, I was on autopilot, doing my job as if in a trance.
 The police ordered us to get out of the area.
-But before we abandoned ship, we transmitted our video and we lit up the studio and I sat down for two reports, one for our own program and another with Ray Suarez of the PBS NewsHour.
+But before we abandoned ship, we transmitted our video and we lit up the studio and I sat down for two interview reports, one for our own program and another with Ray Suarez of the PBS NewsHour.
 I was in a jacket but not wearing a tie, sweaty and disheveled.
+No one complained.
 I still have that tape.
-No one complained.
 As it happened, since the stock market never opened for business that day, our program was preempted to make way for an expanded NewsHour.
-I did appear on the NewsHour, describing with reasonable calm what I had seen and done through the day, along with the pictures shot by our dedicated and brave crews.
+My interview did appear on the NewsHour, describing with reasonable calm what I had seen and done through the day, along with the pictures shot by our dedicated and brave crews.

 The rest of the week was spent improvising.
 But improvise we did and although we lacked access to our studio and some of us lacked access to our apartments, we filed reports for each broadcast.
 We really didn’t have time to be frightened on that day.
 The fear came one day the following week.
 I’ll save those stories for a future chapter.